The Most In-Demand Careers in Ireland

 What is Ireland’s Critical Skills Occupations List?

-If you plan on studying and working in Ireland, the Critical Skills Occupations List just might be your roadmap to success!
+If you plan on studying and working in Ireland, the Critical Skills Occupations List could be your roadmap to success!

 Since the Irish economy is growing (it’s the fastest-growing economy in Europe), there aren’t enough skilled workers in Ireland.
 That creates a great opportunity for you as a potential international student.
-This means if you come to Ireland to study a subject that matches one of the careers on this list, you’re in luck.
-You’ll be in a strong position after graduating to stay and start your career in Ireland!
+If you come to Ireland to study a subject that prepares you for one of the careers on this list, you’ll be in a strong position after graduating to start your career in Ireland!

 The Critical Skills Occupations List features many different job types.
-Some careers include web designers, architects, teachers and social workers.
-In this article, though, we’re focusing on four of the major career categories found on the list: information technology, healthcare, science, and engineering.
+Some careers include web designers, architects, teachers, and social workers.
+In this article, though, we’re focusing on four of the list’s career categories: information technology, healthcare, science, and engineering

 Did you know that students from these 70+ nationalities don’t need to apply for an Irish student visa to enter Ireland?